-Doro Nawas rests on the edge of the dry Aba-Huab River overlooking ancient plains with glorious views of the rugged Damaraland area.
-The camp provides an excellent base for exploring in game drive vehicles and on foot, as well as excursions to view fascinating geological phenomena, petroglyphs (prehistoric rock engravings) and San rock art at Twyfelfontein, Namibia’s first World Heritage Site.
+Doro Nawas rests on the edge of the dry Aba-Huab River overlooking ancient plains.
+With additional glorious views of the rugged Damaraland area.
+Additionally the camp provides an excellent base for exploring in game drive vehicles and on foot.
+As well as excursions to view fascinating geological phenomena, petroglyphs (prehistoric rock engravings) and San rock art at Twyfelfontein.
+One of Namibia’s first World Heritage Sites.

 Wildlife and Scenic Drives

 Desert-adapted wildlife such as springbok, gemsbok and elephant can be seen on nature drives which are topped off with a river lunch or scenic walk at “Little Table Mountain”.